SahilK-027/0x7444ff/README.md

 This repository is a creative collection of GLSL shaders, crafted purely for the joy of digital art development.
 Enjoy the junction where technology meets the Art!!!

+> [!TIP]
+> <details>
+> <summary>Why choose shader programming over built-in options?</summary>
+>
+> Shader programming allows for greater control and customization of the rendering process.
+While Three.js provides many built-in materials and shaders for quick setup, writing custom shaders enables you to achieve unique visual effects, optimize performance, and implement complex calculations that built-in options may not support.
+By diving into GLSL (OpenGL Shading Language), you can enhance the visual fidelity and interactivity of your WebGL applications beyond standard capabilities.
+> </details>

 ## Collection Table

 <table>